-On March 23, 2016, Allscripts Healthcare Solutions, Inc., a Delaware corporation ("Allscripts"), filed a Current Report on Form 8-K to report, among other things, that it had entered into a Contribution and Investment Agreement (the "Contribution Agreement") with GI Netsmart Holdings LLC, a Delaware limited liability company ("GI Partners") to form a joint business entity, Nathan Holding LLC, a Delaware limited liability company ("GI Partners") to ferm a double conditions of, the Contribution Agreement, Nathan issued to Allscripts Class A Common Units in exchange for Allscripts contributing its Homecare business to Nathan and cash.
+On March 23, 2016, Allscripts Healthcare Solutions, Inc., a Delaware corporation ("Allscripts"), filed a Current Report on Form 8-K to report, among other things, that it had entered into a Contribution and Investment Agreement (the "Contribution Agreement") with GI Netsmart Holdings LLC, a Delaware limited liability company ("GI Partners") to form a joint business entity, Nathan Holding LLC, a Delaware limited liability company ("Nathan").
+Pursuant to, and subject to the terms and conditions of, the Contribution Agreement, Nathan issued to Allscripts Class A Common Units in exchange for Allscripts contributing its Homecare business to Nathan and cash.
 Additionally, Nathan sold to GI Partners Class A Preferred Units in exchange for cash.